Eloise-es/Eloise-es.github.io/README.md

 Portfolio website
 -------------------------------------

-This portfolio contains all the projects I've completed so far, as well as an about page and home page.
-I'm adding to it and updating it every week, sometimes a few times a week, as it's where I put to practice what I learn in [the course I'm following](https://www.udemy.com/course/the-web-developer-bootcamp/).
+This portfolio contains my coding projects, as well as an about page and home page.
+I am currently in the process of rebuilding it from scratch using React, so this version doesn't contain my latest projects.

 ### Pages built so far...
 *   🏠  Home page (very basic still, would like to improve this)